adamxjohns/MIDS_capstone/README.md

 ## Project Goal

- Our goal for this project was to develop an approach to predict decline in lung function as measured by Forced Vital Capacity (FVC) over time based on clinical/demographic characteristics  baseline CT scan images.
-Reasoning that the clinical usefulness of this algorithm would increase the closer to initial diagnosis it could be applied, we aimed to make use of as little follow-up information as possible and, ideally, to use baseline information only.
+ Our goal for this project was to develop an approach to predict decline in lung function as measured by Forced Vital Capacity (FVC) over time based on clinical/demographic characteristics and baseline CT scan images.
+Reasoning that the clinical usefulness of this algorithm would increase the closer to initial diagnosis it could be applied, we aimed at making use of as little follow-up information as possible and, ideally, to use baseline information only.

  The likely end users of this work would be clinicians who have access to patient CT scans and the required knowledge to interpret results and give patients counselling and direction based on the information.
 Such information could be used to direct treatment decisions, counsel patients, and potentially to direct recruitment for future clinical trials.

  As a personal goal, as individuals with some background in clinical trial analysis and biostatistics but very little experience in computer vision, we wanted to practice working with images and learn how combinng inaging with clinical/demographic data can enhance the task of predicting disease prognosis.

  ## Understanding the Data